 Final Words

-If you notice any of the above signs of axle seal leak on Honda Accord or your respective car model, drive to a mechanic to have them track the leading cause and rectify it.
+If you notice any of the above signs of axle seal leak on a Honda Accord or your respective car model, drive to a mechanic to have them track the leading cause and rectify it.
 A certified service technician should identify the root cause and proffer solutions or recommendations.